Deer Park, Toronto: History

-The name dates from 1837, when the Heath family purchased 40 acres of land on the northwest corner of Yonge and St. Clair (then the Third Concession Road) and named it Deer Park.
-By the 1850s, the neighbourhood included a racetrack, a school, and a hotel at which patrons could feed deer that roamed the Heath family's land.
-The Heath property was subdivided in 1846 and was entirely sold off by 1874.
+The Mississaugas had called this area Mashquoteh, meaning 'meadow' or 'prairie'.
+The current name of the neighbourhood dates from 1837, when the Heath family purchased 40 acres of land at the northwest corner of Yonge and St. Clair (then the Third Concession Road) and named it Deer Park.
+By the 1850s, the area included a racetrack, a school, and a hotel at which patrons could feed deer that roamed the Heath family's land.
+The Heath property was subdivided in 1846 and was sold off entirely by 1874.

-Deer Park in 1878.
-The name of the neighbourhood dates back to 1837, as the name of the Heath family property on the northwest corner of St. Clair Avenue and Yonge Street.

-In 1891, Upper Canada College moved from its urban location to the then still rural Deer Park area, establishing a large campus that remains in the same location today, interrupting Avenue Road north of St. Clair Avenue.
+In 1891, Upper Canada College moved from its urban location on King Street West to the then still-rural Deer Park area, establishing a large campus that remains in the same location today, interrupting Avenue Road north of St. Clair Avenue.

-In 1931, De La Salle College (Toronto) moved from its downtown location to an estate named 'Oaklands' that was originally purchased and built upon by Senator John Macdonald in 1858.
+In 1931, De La Salle College moved from its downtown location to an estate named 'Oaklands' that was originally purchased and built upon by Senator John Macdonald in 1858.
 Oaklands forms part of the southern boundary of Deer Park, running eastward along the escarpment from Avenue Road.

-Butcher and grocery store at Deer Park in 1908, the same year the community was annexed by Toronto.